i386x/pubdocs/C/lex.md

 * a string literal `s` is declared as `static char s[]`, initialized by characters from `s` and terminated with `\0`
-* adjacent string literals are joined to form the one string literal (their characters form a consecutive sequence terminated with `\0`)
+* adjacent string literals are concatenated into one string literal (their characters form a consecutive sequence terminated with `\0`)
 * if `s` is a string literal prefixed with `L`, it is considered as wide and declared as `static wchar_t s[]`